Part 3 - An Introduction to Fabric Standards and Regulations: The Most Riveting Design Topic

 Flammability and Safety

 Similarly to durability, flammability is another important aspect to consider when selecting fabrics.
+This is critical for commercial design but it’s beneficial to understand to know as fires happen at home too.

 Fabrics are tested and rated against their resistance to ignition, resistance to flame spread, resistance to ignition, resistance to smoldering, prevention of smoke development, prevention of heat contribution to the growth of the fire, and prevention of toxic gas release.